Doctors and lawyers have practices. So do Writers + artists OF ALL KINDS.

 Follow-through Sessions * | Wednesdays, March 13, 20 + 27, April 10, 17 + 24, May 8, 15 + 22 | 7pm to 9pm

-* Follow-through Sessions for out-of-town students will be scheduled as phone dates.
+* Follow-through Sessions for out-of-town students will be scheduled either online or as phone dates.

 You’ll receive a journal at the start of the program, as well as a workbook at each weekend retreat.
 Notepads, pens, and sticky notes will also be provided (though you may wish to bring your own).
 Laptops or tablets will be required for our third weekend retreat.

 Turn your three weekend retreats into a full on experience.
-We’ve structured this program in a way that is friendly to out-of-towners who are willing to travel and stay in Victoria one weekend a month for four months (with Follow-through Sessions happening online).
+We’ve structured this program in a way that is friendly to out-of-towners who are willing to travel and stay in Victoria one weekend a month for three months (with Follow-through Sessions happening online or via phone).
 If this is you, we’d be happy to recommend our top places to stay, in and near historic Chinatown, which is just a hop, skip, and alley away.
 We’re also happy to recommend places to eat and things to do while you’re in town that won’t take away from the experience of the retreat.

 an opening reception with beer + wine and appetizers;